apache/druid/docs/tutorials/tutorial-compaction.md

 ## Load the initial data

-This tutorial uses the Wikipedia edits sample data with an ingestion task spec designed to create between one and three segments per hour from the input data.
+This tutorial uses the Wikipedia edits sample data included with the Druid distribution.
+To load the initial data, you use an ingestion spec that loads batch data with segment granularity of `HOUR` and creates between one and three segments per hour.

 You can review ingestion spec at `quickstart/tutorial/compaction-init-index.json`.
 Submit the spec as follows to create a datasource called `compaction-tutorial`: